Foat/foat.github.io/_posts/articles/2015-06-02-java-aspects-using-spring-aop-and-aspectj.markdown

 }
 {% endhighlight %}

 Probably, you have already mentioned `@AroundMethod` annotation.
 This annotation is used to add new functionality around our method.
-In addition, there is `@ChangeParam` annotation, we will talk about it a bit later.
+In addition, there is a `@ChangeParam` annotation, we will talk about it a bit later.

 ## Aspects review
 Here comes the `@Aspect` time!